jacyap/WordCounter/README.md

 - Run all files from your Chapters directory (make sure the chapterX.tex files are defined correctly in the .bat file)
 - Might need to create empty blank countX.txt files for each chapter
 - You might need to mention the .pl extension in the .bat file to run TeXcount
-- The '-1' option for TeXcount sums the total words in the main body of text.
-If you want to include other things (headers, floats, captions etc.) change this, all options are listed in the quick reference guide https://app.uio.no/ifi/texcount/howto.html
+- The '-1' option for TeXcount sums the total words in the main body of text, check the user guide if you want to see what it classifies as a word.
+If you want to include other things (headers, floats, captions etc.) change this, all options are listed in here: https://app.uio.no/ifi/texcount/howto.html

 TotalWordCount.txt example:\
 1118 22/01/2020 1234\